mariFelix/Bioinfo-Toolbox/README.md

 ## INTRODUCTION

-This script allows to normalize bedgraphs KO files according to the qPCR results.
+This script allows to normalize bedgraphs KO files according to the qPCR results of rDNA primers (IGS3, SpPr, Tsp, Prom, 47S, ETS, 28S, T1A).

 ## HOW TO USE IT